 Time of strain development is cut in half, from 6 to 3 years.

-90% of laboratory experiments are substituted by digital experiments which can run many experiments in parallel, speeding up the process.
+by digital experiments which can run many experiments in parallel, speeding up the process.
 Additionally, our computational modelling tools can predict bottlenecks and find solutions before time is wasted on it in the real laboratory.